Matilde of the Sacred Heart: Life

-But on 19 March 1875 - the chosen time for the occupation of the house and beginning the work of the group - just one member besides Téllez showed up: María Briz (c.
+But on 19 March 1875 - the chosen time for the occupation of the house and beginning the work of the group - just one member besides Téllez Robles showed up: María Briz (c.
 1852–1885).
-Briz spent the remainder of her life as the companion to Téllez who was determined to proceed with the foundation of the new order and the two assumed the habit for the first time on 20 January 1878.
+Briz spent the remainder of her life as the companion to Téllez Robles who was determined to proceed with the foundation of the new order and the two assumed the habit for the first time on 20 January 1878.
 The pair worked with orphaned children (she opened a school for them) but also with the poor and the sick.
 More women joined the two at a slow pace and the need for larger lodgings came once the group had risen to six members.
 Soon a new house was found in Don Benito where the group moved in March 1879 and where Téllez opened a school and novitiate for new candidates.
 Her order received diocesan approval on 19 March 1884 from the Bishop of Plasencia Pedro Casas i Souto which allowed for her and some other sisters to make their religious vows on the following 29 June.
 But tragic circumstances in 1885 saw a cholera outbreak claim Briz.
 In 1889 a new house was opened in Cáceres while other houses were later opened in Trujillo and Almendralejo as well as in Los Santos de Maimona.

-Téllez died at the motherhouse in Don Benito on 17 December 1902 after suffering from a stroke on 15 December.
+Téllez Robles died at the motherhouse in Don Benito on 17 December 1902 after suffering from a stroke on 15 December.
 In 2005 her order had 261 religious in 41 houses in nations such as Mexico and Portugal.
 Her order received the papal decree of praise from Pope Pius XI on 12 May 1930 while Pope Pius XII granted pontifical approval to their work on 6 May 1941.